RIKEN-RCCS/s3-baby-server/v1/docs/design/README.md

 - It assumes key part is clean as a filesystem path, as ServMux() handles it.

-## Criticals
+## Serialization (Criticals)

-- An object file and a meta-info file should be updated atomically.
-  Otherwise, an uploaded file and its tags would mismatch.
+- Accesses to an object file and a meta-info file are serialized by an object name.
+Without a serialization, an uploaded file and its tags could mismatch.